 The bottom line

-Consumers who want to consolidate high-interest credit card debt should compare all the best balance transfer offers on the market today.
-Keep in mind that some cards offer introductory 0 percent APRs for longer than others and that some also apply the introductory rate offer to purchases as well.
+If you want to consolidate high-interest credit card debt, be sure to compare all the best balance transfer offers on the market today.
+Keep in mind that some cards offer introductory 0 percent APRs for longer than others and that some also apply the introductory rate offer to purchases.
 Most cards in this space don’t charge an annual fee, but you’ll want to keep your eye out for balance transfer fees and other fees you may have to pay.